Center for the Local Integration of Migrants in Barranquilla

 Overview

-The Local Integration Center for Migrants functions as a one-stop center that centralizes the services offered by the District of Barranquilla, the national level and international cooperation partners for the comprehensive care of the migrant, refugee, stateless and returnee population, mainly from Venezuela.
+The Local Integration Center for Migrants functions as a one-stop center that centralizes the services offered by the District of Barranquilla, the national level, and international cooperation partners for the comprehensive care of the migrant, refugee, stateless, and returnee population, mainly from Venezuela.

 Expected Impact

-1. In the years 2020, 2021, and so far in 2022, 3,955, 7,046, and 2,924 families have been served respectively from the Local Integration Center for Migrants.
-Each family nucleus is estimated at approximately 5 people; giving an estimated total of 69,625 people.
+1. In the years 2020, 2021, and so far in 2022, 3,955, 7,046, and 2,924 families have been served, respectively, from the Local Integration Center for Migrants.
+Each family nucleus is estimated at approximately 5 people, giving an estimated total of 69,625 people.
 Through the extra-mural workshops, the Center benefits thousands more people in the territories.

 2. We have been able to integrate the entire migrant population in the District of Barranquilla.
 We have achieved important accomplishments as a result of the articulated work with other entities, such as Migration Colombia.
 In this sense, Barranquilla is today one of the cities with the highest number of registrations to the Temporary Protection Status for Venezuelan Migrants and delivery of permits.

-4. CILM has received high-level visits that have validated the management and relevance of its work, as well as technical visits for the exchange of good practices by mayors of cities such as Cali, Cartagena and Soledad.
-Based on CILM's experience, the "Estrategia Intégrate: Integration Centers for Development" of the Border Management of the Presidency of the Republic, which is supported by USAID and IOM, is developing nine centers in the country and is in turn helping to strengthen our work.
+4. CILM has received high-level visits that have validated the management and relevance of its work, as well as technical visits for the exchange of good practices by mayors of cities such as Cali, Cartagena, and Soledad.
+Based on CILM's experience, the "Estrategia Intégrate: Integration Centers for Development" of the Border Management of the Presidency of the Republic, which is supported by USAID and IOM, is developing nine centers in the country and is, in turn, helping to strengthen our work.

-5. In 2021, the IntegrHabitat network was launched from CILM and in March 2022, CILM won first place in the call for successful experiences in social integration and co-creation of habitat "Local Practices - Global Recognition" in the category "Humanitarian Assistance and Access to Social Protection".
+5. In 2021, the IntegrHabitat network was launched from CILM, and in March 2022, CILM won first place in the call for successful experiences in social integration and co-creation of habitat "Local Practices - Global Recognition" in the category "Humanitarian Assistance and Access to Social Protection".

 Priority Objectives